Renault–Nissan Common Module Family: RGMP Small

-CMF-B EV / AmpR Small
+CMF-B EV / AmpR Small / RGEV Small

 CMF-B EV (electric vehicle, also known as CMF-BEV, CMFB-EV or, since November 2023, as AmpR Small) is the CMF-B platform variant that has been adapted for low-cost B-segment battery electric vehicles.
 It shares approximately 1/2 the components of the CMF-B platform.
 The CMF-B EV platform was designed to reduce production cost and increase vehicle efficiency compared to the B-segment Renault Zoe, which used a bespoke platform.
 Two types of traction batteries using NMC chemistry are expected: "high-performance" and "affordable" variants, with the goal of reducing battery cost below US$80/kW-hr by 2030.
 In November 2023, Renault subsidiary Ampere renamed this platform to AmpR Small.
+With the Twingo E-Tech, an LFP battery option becomes available.
+In December 2025, it was announced that Ford would produce two new cars for the European market based on the platform..
+The platform was renamed again to RGEV Small, after Ampere was absorbed back into Renault.